 To address current needs within the individual insurance market, during the 2019 New Hampshire legislative session, House Bill 4 was signed into law, which amended RSA 404-G and RSA 420-N (Federal Healthcare Reform) with new provisions within RSA 404-G:12 (Contingency) and RSA 420-N:6-a (Waiver).
-RSA 404-G:12 authorizes the Insurance Commissioner , if supported by the recommendations of actuarial experts retained by the New Hampshire Insurance Department ("Department"), to request the Board of Directors of the

-Health Plan to develop a Plan of Operation to support the affordability and accessibility of health insurance in New Hampshire's individual health insurance market.
+RSA 404-G:12 authorizes the Insurance Commissioner , if supported by the recommendations of actuarial experts retained by the New insurance in New Hampshire's individual health insurance market.
 Likewise, if supported by analysis of actuarial experts retained by the Department, RSA 420-N:6-a, requires the Department to submit an application to the federal government, on behalf of the state, to waive certain provisions of the Affordable Care Act ("the ACA") in order to create a risk sharing or reinsurance mechanism for the individual health insurance market.